Greece Moments Greece Moments

 Fakistra Beach

-💡 Hike to the Pelion Cave Church: From the parking area above Fakistra Beach, a dirt road leads down to the coast in 20 minutes, which later turns into a trail.
-In a cave just above the sea hides the church of Panagia Megalomata.
+💡 Hike to the Pelion Cave Church: From the parking area above Fakistra Beach, a dirt road leads down to the coast in about 20 minutes, which later turns into a trail.
+Hidden in a cave just above the sea is the church of Panagia Megalomata.
 During the Ottoman occupation, there was a secret school here where a monk taught children to read and write.

 Sea cave of Panagia Megalomata